Academic Policies & Procedures

 Re-Admission

 A student, who has been placed on suspension, will need the approval of the Admissions Committee for re-admission.
-A degree seeking student reentering after suspension will be allowed to enroll in up to 12 credit hours and will not be allowed to enroll on-line courses.
+A degree seeking student reentering after suspension will be allowed to enroll full-time.

 A student whom is on suspension from Sitting Bull College, but has successfully attended another institution does not have to petition for re-admissions if they can provide an official transcript, were in good academic standing in their last term of their attendance, and have a 2.00 cumulative grade point average or better from the last college they attended.